nigarixx/Learning-C/README.md

 5.c - Accepts three integers and find the maximum of three.

 6.c - Displaying the pattern like right angle triangle with a number.

+7.c - Displaying a pattern like right angle triangle with a number which will repeat a number in a row.